gmp26/grunt-panda/README.md

 If a `pipeToModule` node module path is given, the task will `require` the module.
 It should return a function of one parameter.
 The task will call that function passing the metadata object as a parameter.
+If the module if given as a javascript file name, then the path must be absolute or relative to grunt-panda's Gruntfile.

 #### process
 Type: `Boolean` `Object`